 Without proper ventilation, a thermos effect will be created, and the radiant barrier can produce the opposite of its intended effect, increasing the temperature in your attic space.

 In order for the reflected heat to dissipate, there needs to be air circulation that carries hot air around instead of letting it sit still.
 That still air is also a main factor in dust buildup.
+Proper attic insulation, ventilation, and radiant barrier installation can all be more effective together.

 Note: As aforementioned, dust is the absolute biggest threat to your radiant barrier.